Wednesday, July 23, 2014

 Taiwan's unemployment rate dropped to 3.92 percent in June, the lowest rate it has been in the same period in the past 14 years, according to a report released by the Directorate-General of Budget, Accounting and Statistics (DGBAS) yesterday.

 Taiwan-based OBI Pharma (浩鼎生技) announced Monday that its phase 2/3 stage clinical trial for a therapy for metastatic breast cancer, designated OBI-822, has met the goal of collecting 342 patients.

 The Taiwan Printed Circuit Association (TPCA, 台灣電路板協會) yesterday released its white paper outlining plans to propel annual output values to above the NT$1.15 trillion benchmark across the domestic printed circuit board (PCB) industry by 2020.

 Taiwan's export orders in June grew over 10 percent year-on-year, reflecting improving external demand as the global economic recovery continues to gain steam, according to Australia and New Zealand Banking Group Ltd. (ANZ)

 Shares in Taiwan closed higher Tuesday as buying rotated to select high-tech stocks such as personal computer firms and memory chip suppliers, but the index ended shy of the 9,500-point mark, dealers said.

-The U.S. dollar fell against the Taiwan dollar Thursday, shedding NT$0.029 to close at NT$30.323 as traders moved their funds into regional currencies, including the local unit, after the United States reported disappointing economic data overnight, dealers said.
+The U.S. dollar fell against the New Taiwan dollar Tuesday, shedding NT$0.002 to close at NT$30.035 as traders were encouraged by the strength of other regional currencies to raise their holdings in the local unit, dealers said.